Norwegian Air places huge plane order in recovery bet

-OSLO Nordic budget carrier Norwegian Air Shuttle (NWC.OL) placed one of Europe's biggest-ever aircraft orders on Wednesday in a rare gamble on Europe's economic recovery just when the continent's airlines are struggling to reverse their financial rot.
+OSLO Nordic budget carrier Norwegian Air Shuttle ASA (NWC.OL) placed one of Europe's biggest-ever aircraft orders on Wednesday, taking a big bet on the continent's recovery and hoping to push struggling rival SAS AB (SAS.ST) closer to the abyss.

-Norwegian ordered 222 narrow-body aircraft worth $21.5 billion at list prices , taking advantage of the Nordics' remarkable economic health amid the continent's credit crisis.

-The orders, split between Boeing Co.
-(BA.N) and EADS EAD.PA unit Airbus, gives both firms major victories as the
+The order for 222 narrow-body aircraft worth $21.5 billion at list prices will be split between Boeing Corp (BA.N) and EADS EAD.PA unit Airbus, giving both firms major victories as they slug it out for dominance of the skies.

-U.S. company gains the second biggest order for its newest aircraft while the European planemaker gets a foothold in Norwegian's Boeing-only fleet.
+The order -- for 100 of Boeing's new 737 MAX8, 100 of the Airbus A320neo and 22 Boeing 787-800s -- is only the second major order for the new Boeings after Southwest Airlines placed a firm order for 150 in December.
+It is also the first time Norwegian will used Airbuses in its Boeing-only fleet.

 "The idea is to act a little countercyclically in these markets ... when night is darkest," Norwegian Chief Executive Bjoern Kjos told a news conference.